 Ideally, all computers come with a hard drive.
 However, they are prone to experiencing crashes the same way a computer is.
 If this happens, trying to recover all your photos and other data is quite expensive and time-consuming.
 Hence, it is an external hard drive that can be easily stashed away to the rescue!

-Transferring photos to an external hard drive is very easy and does not consume time.
+Transferring photos to an external hard drive such as the laCie rugged ssd is very easy and does not consume time.
 All you’ve got to do is to connect the hard drive to your computer and begin the copying process.

 You should make sure to not disconnect the drive while copying is going on as this single act could cause the files to get corrupted.
 Another necessary precaution you must take is to not store your external hard drive in the same place as your computer.
 This would ensure that you do have a backup in case of a robbery or who knows, a natural disaster.